SLionB/kafka-connect-jdbc/README.md

 The following changes have been impemented arround the forked kafka-connect-jdbc 4.0.0-post repository:

 1. Connector class is: gr.unisystems.connect.jdbc.OS2200JdbcSourceConnector

-2 .Connector is a source connector only
+2. Connector is a source connector only

 3. Supports input table names with ":" by replacing it with "-" in the output topic name